The second annual Big Data Conference and Workshop hosted by CCS encouraged business leaders, including UM alumni, to dive into big data.

 At CCS, experts are constantly engaged with data scientists around the world to remain at the forefront of the rapidly changing and profoundly impactful use of data as an advantage over their competitors.

-In addition to conducting research, CCS partners with local business leaders, including UM alumni, to dive into the world of big data.
+In addition to conducting research, CCS partners with local business leaders, including UM alumni.
 Recently, as part of the second annual CCS Big Data Conference and Workshop, held at the UM Robert and Judi Prokop Newman Alumni Center, Emily Hill, director of strategy and analytics at VITAS Healthcare and a 2014 MBA graduate of the School of Business Administration, had an opportunity to expand upon her knowledge of big data’s influence over the healthcare sector.
 Like Hill, many attendees are not computer scientists, but instead understand the importance and opportunity that big data can bring to their work.
 Hill answered a few questions about her experience at the conference:

 UM News: How do you anticipate the use of big data will impact the future of your work in the healthcare industry?